 Fast forward to today.
 I gradually found success working from home at my last company and even gained the support of those who were skeptical that anyone could be effective despite living hours away from headquarters.
 I recently joined Highfive and almost instantly I’ve become a well-integrated member of the team despite being the first remote worker.
 Highfive is very different from my previous company (40 employees vs. 920 employees, startup vs. publicly traded, one office vs. multiple locations), but in each case I’ve found a way to make it work.
 So I’d like to share some of my insights on how to be a successful remote worker.

-5 recommendations for how to stay connected and effective while working remotely
+How to work remotely?
+5 recommendations for how to stay connected

 1) Communicate face-to-face early and often